mlraglin/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-<b>Experienced data analyst, scientist, and strategist actively searching for full-time employment for the fall of 2023.</b> Recent graduate and [Eminence Fellow](https://honors-scholars.osu.edu/eminence) of [The Ohio State University](https://www.osu.edu/) with a B.S. in Data Analytics, minor in sociology, and specialization in data visualization.
-Passionate about improving the experiences of real people through the development and analysis of robust customer-centered insights.
+<b>Data Analyst at [Chartmetric](https://chartmetric.com/).</b> Recent graduate and [Eminence Fellow](https://honors-scholars.osu.edu/eminence) of [The Ohio State University](https://www.osu.edu/) with a B.S. in Data Analytics, minor in sociology, and specialization in data visualization.
+Passionate about the power of data and the intersection of the music and technology industries.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} here.